All Aboard: 7 Christmas trains across Triangle, North Carolina with tickets still available

-- Looking for a weekend trip?
-The Great Smoky Mountains Railway in Bryson City has a Polar Express, which started Nov.
+In Bryson City, this annual favorite began Nov.
 8 and runs through Dec.
 31. Tickets start around $28 for kids and $42 for adults.
 Some time slots are sold out.
 Kids are encouraged to wear their pajamas.
 The ride recreates the classic story with a stop at the North Pole, a visit with Santa, hot chocolate, treats and more.
 Bryson City is about five hours from Raleigh.